clix-meta/clix-meta/README.md

 [ECA&D](https://www.ecad.eu/indicesextremes/index.php).
 Many of these are already covered by existing entries in the *index_table* sheet.

+In addition to the main file there are two example YAML files:

+* **index_definitions__example.yml** and **variables__example.yml** that shows
+how the corresponding spreadsheets in the master_table.xls can be transformed into more easily machine-readable format, while still being readable for humans.
+N.B.
+These files are incuded here as examples and may not be updated to track changes in the master_table.xls

 This work is supported by the European project [IS-ENES3](https://is.enes.org/) and by